instaloader/instaloader/docs/troubleshooting.rst

 #.
 Then, ``instaloader -l USERNAME`` should work fine.

-This script also supports specifying a cookiefile path, which may be useful if you use multiple Firefox profiles or if your operating system has the directory structure differently set up.
+This script also supports specifying a cookie file path, which may be useful if you use multiple Firefox profiles or if your operating system has the directory structure differently set up.
 Also, you can specify an alternative sessionfile path.